Performance Test - Bristol City Council

 Jenkins Integration: The JMeter framework, originally built on Windows was customised to Linux and deployed to the Linux Jenkins build server.

-Jenkins was configured to run the JMeter file and was scheduled to run every day at 2300Hrs for the selected scenario which was usually based on a low number of users for 15-13 minutes as a performance smoke test.
-If any issues were identified by the overnight test, it was then possible the next morning to run additional scenarios, to further isolate the problems so that fixes could be put in place.
+Jenkins was configured to run the JMeter file and was scheduled to run every day at 23:00 for the selected scenario, which was usually based on a low number of users for 15-13 minutes as a performance smoke test.
+If any issues were identified by the overnight test, it was then possible the next morning to run additional scenarios to further isolate the problems so fixes could be put in place.

-Once the tests were complete, BCC took ownership of the automated scripts and scenarios used in the testing, as well as the integration with Jenkins in the development environment.
+Once the tests were complete, Bristol City Council took ownership of the automated scripts and scenarios used in the testing, as well as the integration with Jenkins in the development environment.
 The tests are kept as a re-usable resource so they can be re-run when necessary, for example if a change is made to the environment.

 Download PDF: Bristol City Council Case Study